cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 ### Delete

-To delete the Ground Truth job, do the following.
+To delete the Ground Truth job, do the following:

 1. Open the task, and find the Ground Truth job in the jobs list.
 2. Click on three dots to open the menu.